FrediKaru/dish-discover/README.md

 📅 Key Features:

+- Sign up for new account
 - Display recipes retrieved from an external API
 - Search for recipes by name or ingredients
 - Save favorite recipes to a personal "wishlist"
+- Drag and drop recipes between multiple wishlists
 - Add recipes to a shopping list
 - Shopping list automatically sums up ingredients for easier grocery planning